staq001/expense-tracker-ui/README.md

 # Expense Tracker Frontend

-A modern React/Next.js frontend for managing your expenses, built to connect with an Express.js backend API.
+A modern React/Next.js frontend for managing your expenses, built to connect with a backend API.

 ## Prerequisites